Year 7 Literacy and Numeracy Catch-Up Premium Funding

 The government has made a commitment to provide additional funding to schools for each Year 7 student who did not achieve the expected standard in reading and/or maths at the end of Key Stage 2.

-In the academic year 2015-16, schools received and additional premium of £500 per Year 7 student who did not reach the expected standard in reading and/or maths at the end of Year 6.
+In the academic year 2015-16, schools received an additional premium of £500 per Year 7 student who did not reach the expected standard in reading and/or maths at the end of Year 6.
+Last academic year, all schools received a premium in line with 2015-16, with adjustments made according to the number of students on roll in the January census.

 - Diagnostic CATS testing